 The Department of Curriculum, Instruction, and Leadership – Graduate & Certificate Programs

-Louisiana Tech University, College of Education, is committed to the personal and professional development of both our current students and other professionals.
+Louisiana Tech University, College of Education and Human Sciences, is committed to the personal and professional development of both our current students and other professionals.
 The Alternative Certification program at Louisiana Tech University offers a pathway to teacher certification with a Master of Arts in Teaching degree.
 This program is designed for persons who already have obtained a bachelor’s degree in a non-teaching area of study and who are now ready to teach in a PK-12 school.

 The M.Ed. in Educational Leadership is a graduate-level teaching program designed to prepare certified teachers for the task of administering educational institutions, particularly at the primary and secondary levels.

 Students must complete a 36 semester-hour program, including an internship that extends over a full P-12 school year.
 Candidates must also attain a satisfactory score on the Louisiana State Department of Education identified test for educational leaders, successfully make a culminating program oral presentation, and receive a passing grade on a culminating e-portfolio.
 Applicants must be nominated by appropriate professional individuals and meet additional specified application requirements, including the holding of a current state-issued Level II or Level III Professional Teaching Certificate or its equivalent.
 For more information, contact the Department of Curriculum, Instruction, and Leadership or the Office of Graduate Studies in the College of Education and Human Sciences.